 Section 5: Four (4) members of the Board of Directors shall constitute a quorum.

 misfeasance, neglect of duty, incompetence, permanent inability to perform official duties, and

 ARTICLE IX – ELECTIONS

 Section 1.
-Officers shall be elected at the annual meeting held in March of each year with the
+Officers shall be elected at the annual meeting held in March of every other year with the